dbrody112/cosine_loss_exploration/README.md

 <i>*For more info feel free to read cosine_ohem_loss_paper.pdf.</i>

-[12/17/2020] Update: cosine ohem on the affine transformed chexpert actually showed that subtracting the cosine loss from the cross entropy provides a higher correlation from training accuracy to testing accuracy and therefore overfits later than the normal ohem and has a smaller chance of overconfidence.
+[12/17/2020] Update: cosine ohem on the affine transformed chexpert actually showed that subtracting the cosine loss from the cross entropy provides a higher correlation from training accuracy to testing accuracy and therefore has a larger chance of overfitting later than the normal ohem and has a smaller chance of overconfidence.
 Adding cross entropy to the cosine loss, however, does the exact opposite.
 This is shown in these figures over 15 epochs (with epochs on x-axis and accuracy on y-axis).
 We speculate that there were too many epochs in the original experiment:

 ![ohemmm](https://user-images.githubusercontent.com/59486373/104858047-92000b00-58ea-11eb-9cba-24532ce3501a.png)